 Call for Speakers

-The NAGDCA Annual Conference is a curated experience; therefore, submitting a speaker form does not guarantee a speaking spot.
+The NAGDCA Annual Conference is a curated experience; therefore, submitting a speaker application does not guarantee a speaking spot.
 The conference committee will review each submission and select individuals who best meet our programming needs.
-We look forward to your submission!
+We look forward to reviewing your application!

-The majority of conference sessions are an hour long and are formatted as discussion panels featuring one moderator and three panelists.
+Most conference sessions are an hour long and are formatted as discussion panels featuring a moderator and panelists.
 Sessions typically follow the below outline:

 - 5 minute introduction of the topic and panelists by the moderator.